WebDevEtc/BlogEtc/README.md

 - Also make sure that /tmp is writable.
 If you have open_basedir enabled, be sure to add :/tmp to its value.
 - Ensure that /public/blog_images (or whatever directory you set it to in the config) is writable by the server
 - You might need to set a higher memory limit, or upload smaller image files.
 This will depend on your server.
 I've used it to upload huge (10mb+) jpg images without problem, once the server was set up correctly to handle larger file uploads.
+- New version of BlogEtc uses the Laravel filesystem to store images.
+You will probably need to run `php artisan storage:link` to use the images locally.
+If you are using something such as S3 then you will probably need to change the urls in blade.

 ## Version History